DZGoldman/Donaldo-Trumpilini-Twitter-Bot/tempreadme.md

 -Follows back when you follow it or retweet it -Retweets/favorites/follows all mentions
 -replies to any tweets mentioning trump of his follows

+# Donaldo Trumpilini
+## What is Donaldo Trumpilini

+## How does it work?
+Markov

+## How does he know when to tweet?

+## Is the data set fixed?
+No. trump.mous balance

+## Is that all he does?
+No.

+#what technologies?